Vaaruni2797/Social-media/README.md

 # Social-media
-A php project that works mostly like facebook except you can get to know people who are just like you!!
+A php based social-media project where you can get to know people who are just like you!!